Content updated October 2025

 The decision whether or not to call character evidence at trial is one that should be made by the client after obtaining advice from an experienced criminal lawyer.
 Choosing the right criminal lawyer to assist you is critical.

-The benefits to relying upon character evidence are that it allows the defendant to have their character taken into account by the jury or magistrate, and it is evidence from which they can be acquitted of the charge.
+The benefits to relying upon character evidence are that it allows the defendant to have their reputation taken into account by the jury or magistrate, and it is evidence from which they can be acquitted of the charge.
 However, there are risks in relying on character evidence.

 This is a question to be discussed with lawyers in advance of trial.